Lençóis Paulista: History

 The city was founded on April 28, 1858.
 It was originally named "Lençóis", but a 1940s' decree by then Brazilian president Getúlio Vargas determined that there could be no homonymous cities in Brazil, and since there was already an older city called Lençóis (in Bahia state), the city was renamed Lençóis Paulista.
 The original proposal was to rename it Ubirama, but the population wanted to keep the original name.

 Geography

 The territory is drained by waters of the Lençóis River, which is also the source responsible for the water supply of the city.
-The climate is subtropical, with maximum temperatures around 38 °C between November and February, and minimum temperatures around 4 °C between June and August.
+The climate is subtropical, with maximum temperatures around 38 °C between November and February, and minimum temperatures around 3 °C between June and August.
+The lowest temperature ever recorded was -7°C.

 The neighboring municipalities of Lençóis Paulista are Macatuba, Pederneiras and Agudos to the north; Borebi to the west; Avaré and Botucatu to the south; and Pratânia, Areiópolis and São Manuel to the east.